A Revolutionary Conception in the Stage Musical

 Enthusiasm Builds

-Subsequent workshops in Nashville, New York, and Miami further developed the first “product” of The Ten-Minute Musicals Project, a full-length show comprised of 12 complete short musicals, or “segments,” entitled Stories 1.0.
+Subsequent workshops in Nashville, New York, and Miami further developed the first “product” of The Ten-Minute Musicals Project, a full-length show comprised of 12 complete short musicals, called “segments,” entitled Stories 1.0.
 Via the annual international competition sponsored by The Ten-Minute Musicals Project, intriguing new works of creative musical theater arrive and are investigated each year.
 A loose research team of musical theater, musical film and television musical historians and critics also helps to ferret out lost, long-forgotten efforts that fit into the project.
 As of October, 2023, twenty works have been selected for inclusion and development in the program.